laureenpe/municipalities/README.md

-# Trondheim Municipalities
+# Norway Municipalities

-### This is the repository for the first prototype of an app card that fetches, shows, and filters municipalities in Trondeim.
+### This is the repository for the first prototype of an app card that fetches, shows, and filters municipalities in Norway.

 ## Project setup